 Let us see how we can save information that is needed in later steps to Run-time Test Data from a REST Response.

-For this example, let us consider the Response for a simple GET request to https://app.testsigma.com.
-It returns the following Header response:
+For this example, let us consider the below request and response:

 Info: The Response Body contains the HTML content for the login page but that's not relevant for us now.
 Let us concentrate on the Header Response we have received.

 Steps for storing Run-time Test Data from Response

 Please check the below article for more details on creating a REST Step - How to add Test Steps for Web Service/API Testing?

 After creating your normal REST API Call till Expected Status Code, please check the second half of the REST Step Creation Wizard.

 1. Check the boxes corresponding to whichever Response Content we need to save Test Data from.
 Check both Store Header Content from Response and Store Body Content from Response check boxes if you want to save values from both Response Header and Response Body.
 In the above image, we have checked only the Store Header Content from Response.

 2. Enter a name for the Run-time parameter which is to be created in the key field.
 A run-time parameter with the specified name will be created.
 In the above image, we have create a Run-time parameter named 'server_name'.